London Drum

 Alternative routes include Bank to Queensway, Bank to Lancaster Gate and Bank to Royal Oak

-The eastbound DLR and Northern lines at Bank train station are wheelchair accessible, and have step-free access from the street to the train.
+The eastbound DLR and Northern lines at Bank are wheelchair accessible, and have step-free access from the street to the train.
 The westbound DLR and Central lines are not wheelchair accessible

-Changing tube line at Notting Hill Gate – You must use stairs when changing between the Central line platforms and the Circle/District line platforms
+Changing trains at Notting Hill Gate – You must use stairs when changing between the Central line platforms and the Circle/District line platforms

-The journey from Bayswater to Bank is in fare zone 1 and you’ll have to use the Circle and Northern tube lines, changing trains at Edgware Road and
+This journey is in zone 1 and you’ll have to use the Circle and Northern lines, changing trains at Edgware Road and

 1. From Bayswater take the Circle Line